nWODT-Cobalt/uxa/README.md

 This material aims to support UI, UX or product designers working at scale, and helping others in an organization to do so.
 It covers topics like design systems, design principles, tokens, components, semantics, creativity techniques, applied cognition, etc.

-It's very much an early, ongoing work.
-The initial focus is on defining basic notions to facilitate conversation.
+Very much an early, ongoing work.
+The initial focus is on defining core notions to facilitate conversation.

 ## Content

-- `Documents`: long form writing
+- `Library`: actual material, as long form writing or slide decks
-- `Presentations`: slide decks
 - `Resources`: templates, themes, source files for figures, etc.
 - `WIP`: work in progress